Mattia Fortin

-Mattia Fortin (born 8 July 2003) is an Italian professional footballer who plays as a goalkeeper for club Padova, on loan from club Lens.
+Mattia Fortin (born 8 July 2003) is an Italian professional footballer who plays as a goalkeeper for club Palermo on loan from club Lens.

 Club career

 Youth and loan at Legnano

 Born in Noale, in the Metropolitan City of Venice, Mattia Fortin is the son of former Siena, Cagliari and Vicenza goalkeeper Marco Fortin.

 Mattia is a youth product of Padova, where he signed his first professional contract in August 2022, as he had already featured on the bench for the first team.
 He made his professional debut the following season on loan in Serie C with FC Legnago.

 Debut in Padova

 Following the departure of Antonio Donnarumma, Fortin made his debut with Padova on 4 August 2024, starting in a 3–1 Coppa Italia loss to Cesena, also playing in the following Coppa Serie C fixture against Feralpisalò, before becoming a regular starter and leader with the club, as they achieved promotion to Serie B, after they won the Serie C North championship.
 Main protagonist of the best defence in the league, standout performances from the goalkeeper included the two games against local rivals vice-champion and promotion favourites Vicenza.